igankevich/wgsr/README.md

 wgx hub start
 ```

-The command will configure the relay as a peer, and
+These commands will configure the relay as a peer, and
 then send the public keys of all the other peers to the relay for routing.